<about>

 I dread the dreary drudgery of dull repetition that so often plagues the day-in and day-out of a human's professional endeavors.
 So I decided to say f••k it and became a pirate.
 Despite the potential detriment the association to actual pirates' actions may bring me (or mine to theirs), I find the moniker a useful focal point to remind myself to never become mindlessly complicit in existing systems.
 So, even if my childhood self is slightly disappointed with me… No, I do not raid upon the high seas.
 And even if you, the reader, are slightly disappointed with me...
 No, I am not a source of technological thievery.

 I do feel compelled to disclose a bit of the background behind this decision.
-See, I did indeed steal my pirate label.
+I did indeed steal my pirate label.
 Some of my more formative professional (and personal) lessons came from a time I lent what skills I had to some self-styled pirates as they were getting a business off the ground.
 They inspired me and taught me so much that I straight up stole their pirate imagery.
 They likened themselves to pirates because they were unconcerned with the status quo.
 Rather they were seriously focused on doing things well even if that meant doing things vastly different.
 It's a lesson I hope never to forget.
-And so, with a brazen act of persona-crafting theft, I anointed myselfpiratematt.
+And so, with a brazen act of persona-crafting theft, I anointed myself piratematt.
 It is perhaps more accurate to say they were helping me get my sea legs, than I was helping them build their ship.
 I'll forever be grateful for those humans who started Habitry and welcomed me so openly.

 My pirate moniker serves as a constant reminder.
-It is a constant reminder to always be a little silly and have a little joy.
+It's a constant reminder to always be a little silly and have a little joy.
 It is a constant reminder to be fearless when it comes to being and doing things differently.
 If there is a better way, take it.
 It is a constant reminder to look for a good ship with a good captain and a good crew.
 Money is a great enabler, but I am more interested in finding places, people, and environments that help me thrive.

 Regarding the Profession